ces0491/second-certainty/README.md

 For more detailed information, please refer to the following documentation:

-- [Installation Guide](./INSTALLATION.md): Setup instructions for local development
+- [Installation Guide](./docs/INSTALLATION.md): Setup instructions for local development
-- [Deployment Guide](./DEPLOYMENT.md): Instructions for deploying to production
+- [Deployment Guide](./docs/DEPLOYMENT.md): Instructions for deploying to production
-- [API Documentation](./API.md): Details on available endpoints and usage
+- [API Documentation](./docs/API.md): Details on available endpoints and usage
-- [Frontend Documentation](./FRONTEND.md): Overview of frontend architecture and components
-- [Contributing Guidelines](./CONTRIBUTING.md): How to contribute to the project

 ## Technology Stack